Virtual reality sickness: Causes

 A major trigger of virtual reality sickness is when there is disparity in apparent motion between the visual and vestibular stimuli.
 This disparity occurs if there is a disagreement between what the stimuli from the eyes and inner ear are sending to the brain.
 This is a fundamental cause of both simulator and motion sickness as well.
 In virtual reality, the eyes transmit that the person is running and jumping through a dimension, however, the ears transmit that no movement is occurring and that the body is sitting still.
 Since there is this discord between the eyes and the ears, a form of motion sickness can occur.

 The images projected from typical virtual reality headsets have a major impact on sickness.
 The refresh rate of on-screen images is often not high enough when VR sickness occurs.
 Because the refresh rate is slower than what the brain processes, it causes a disconnect between the processing rate and the refresh rate, which causes the user to perceive glitches on the screen.
 When these two components do not match up, it can cause the user to experience the same feelings as simulator and motion sickness which is mentioned below.

 The resolution on animation can also cause users to experience this phenomenon.
 When animations are poor, it causes another type of discord between what is expected and what is actually happening on the screen.
 When onscreen graphics do not keep the pace with the users' head movements, it can trigger a form of motion sickness.

-Not all scientists agree with sensory conflict theory.
-A second theory of motion sickness, which has also been used to explain virtual reality sickness, is the theory of postural instability.
+Other critics of sensory conflict proposed the postural instability theory.
 This theory holds that motion sickness and related sicknesses occur because of poor postural adaptations in response to unusual coupling between visual stimuli and motor coordination.
 Characteristic markers of postural instability occur prior to appearance of symptoms and predict the later development of symptoms.
 This theory can explain some otherwise surprising situations in which motion sickness did not occur in the presence of sensory conflict.
+However, it is also arguable than postural imbalance is predictable in new and unfamiliar environments.
+And that the contradiction with experience could be the primary cause of motion sickness as explained by the Neural Mismatch Theory.